wei994/Reproduce-of-OOK-CNNs-Demudulation/README.md

 **About the files**

 "Reproduce_FTD__OOK_CNNs.ipynb" is to reproduce the result from the "OOK_CNNS" paper.

-"Generate_CSV_dataset.ipynb" is to generate the dataset for CNN models "BER_Rb.ipynb" the previous code to evaluate the effect of Rb(Bit rate) on BER
+"Generate_CSV_dataset.ipynb" is to generate the dataset for CNN models.

+"BER_Rb.ipynb" the previous code to evaluate the effect of Rb(Bit rate) on BER.

 **"Reproduce_FTD__OOK_CNNs.ipyn"**

 The function"Simulated_dataset(SNR, Z, P, Watertype, Noise='Gauss')" generates the signal based on the SNR, range Z, and transmission power P.
 First to define the watertype. (channel loss and turbulence)

 Input: SNR, range Z, transmission power P, noise type and water type

 output: Numerical signal of bit 1 and bit 0, the standard deviation of total noise of bit 1 and bit 0, the optimal threshold